bookercodes/booker.codes/works/scrimba-blog.md

 To rank successfully, **our content has to more effectively satisfy the readers' needs** - it has to be more deeply researched, more visual, and more orientated around the learner web developer persona.

-How we achieve this is partly documented in the official [Scrimba style guide](https://www.notion.so/Style-guide-5223ffc0d7624779942d8bada50e10f7) and reflected in the posts.
+How we achieve this is partly documented in the official [Scrimba style guide](https://www.notion.so/Style-guide-5223ffc0d7624779942d8bada50e10f7) and reflected in our latest posts.

-One advantage we leaned on to beat the competition is the Scrimba Podcast.
+One advantage we leaned on to beat the competition is the Scrimba Podcast, which I host.
 After transcribing more than 100 episodes, we could always find an authoritative SME to cite in a pinch.

+Another is the YouTube channel.
+Embedding videos reduces dwell time.

 ### On-page technical SEO optimizations